Polygons

 three isosceles

-triangles: one Golden triangle and
+triangles: one Golden triangle in

-two Golden
+the middle and two Golden

 Fig. 2.1a: The outside figure is a Pentagon, here built with B1 struts.
 This can be